Fly to the South Rim of the canyon and tour Grand Canyon National Park’s most notable viewpoints – Bright Angel Point and Mather Point.

-The Grand Canyon Connoisseur with Helicopter Tour is an all day adventure.
+The Grand Canyon Deluxe with Helicopter Tour is an all day adventure.
 It begins with shuttle transfers from your Las Vegas hotel to the Boulder Terminal.
 Board a fixed-wing airplane and enjoy views of the famed Hoover Dam, Lake Mead and the winding Colorado River.

 See the Grand Canyon from the sky on a deluxe airplane tour, then visit the most popular viewpoints on the ground aboard a customized Hummer tour!